sap-tutorials/Tutorials/tutorials/cap-cloudsdk-3-basic-service/cap-cloudsdk-3-basic-service.md

 npm install -g @sap/cds-dk
 ```

+>If you come across permissions issues on Windows, make sure you use a command prompt with Admin access, and you may also have to uninstall an older `@sap/cds` package (use `npm remove -g @sap/cds`) before continuing - check for the messages resulting from the install.

 To satisfy yourself that the install proceeded successfully, invoke the `cds` executable with the `-v` option and check that you get sensible output.
 Here's an example of what that might look like (versions may be different):

 ```Bash